DeekshithShetty/electron-webpack-boilerplate/README.md

   ```
   npm run start:prod
   ```
+ You can specify the config environment using `--env` in the npm scripts.

 # Linting and Code formatting
 We use [stylelint](https://stylelint.io/) for CSS linting, [eslint](http://eslint.org/) for JS linting and [prettier](https://prettier.io/) for code formatting.
 We've also set up a git hook to automatically run linting before your code is committed.
 ```